fedang/fedang.net/content/posts/pointer-tagging/index.md

 <!--more-->

-Despite having widespread usage and a long history[^tagarch], pointer tagging remains a relatively obscure topic.
-That's because most of its applications are very low-level, in operating systems and programming language interpreters.
+This technique has a long history[^tagarch] and is used in many critical applications, such as  operating system kernels and programming language interpreters.

-We will look behind the scenes, analyzing and implementing this technique, with a focus on its uses in language development.
+We will also see a simple implementation, with a focus on language development.

 ## Preliminary theory